-But Trix has declined in market share as it has become one of the many cereals that faced the wrath of marketing sugar to children.
-It did it so directly that parents stopped buying it.
-(It could have said: “Silly rabbit, sugar cereal is for kids!”)
+It did it so directly.
+And, parents stopped buying it.
+It could have said: “Silly rabbit, sugar cereal is for kids!”

-However, Cheerios, an American staple, provides the “healthy” cover for Honey Nut Cheerios that is believable.
-It has the Cheerio whole grain in it and honey, while still sugar, doesn’t carry the same negativity of fruity flavors that a Trix has.
+However, Cheerios provides the “healthy” believable cover for Honey Nut Cheerios.
+It has the Cheerio whole grain in it and honey.
+While still sugar it doesn’t carry the same negativity of fruity flavors like Trix.

-Cinnamon Toast Crunch is still among the market leaders, holding the fifth spot in most surveys.
-But its more than 8% drop in 2013 speaks to a falling brand.
+Cinnamon Toast Crunch is still among the market leaders.
+It holds the fifth spot in most surveys.
+But, its more than 8% drop in 2013 speaks to a falling brand.

 The problem with marketing sugar